syncfusion-content/xamarin.android-docs/xamarin-android/Introduction/OverView.md

 ---
 layout: post
-title: Overview of Xamarin.Android Essential Studio Products | Syncfusion
+title: Overview of Xamarin.Android Essential Studio® Products | Syncfusion
 description: Basic overview about the list of available features on Syncfusion Xamarin.Android components and steps to use the guide.
 platform: Xamarin.Android
 control: Overview
 documentation: ug
 ---

-# Welcome to Syncfusion Essential Studio for Xamarin.Android
+# Welcome to Syncfusion Essential Studio® for Xamarin.Android

-Essential Studio for Xamarin.Android is a comprehensive collection of enterprise-grade Xamarin.Android components for building modern Mobile applications.
+Essential Studio® for Xamarin.Android is a comprehensive collection of enterprise-grade Xamarin.Android components for building modern Mobile applications.
 It includes all the UI controls that are typically required for building line-of-business (LOB) applications including Charts, DataGrid, Gauge, Maps and much more.

 ## How to best read this user guide